galaxy4public/hkmcavn-tools/xcrypt/README.md

        ...

-   Note: the encryption logic implemented by LGe relies on the file name, so if you rename an encrypted file it would be possible to decrypt it using the standard logic (perhaps a new mode needs to be introduced to specify the original name of the file for these cases?).
+   Note: the encryption logic implemented by LGe relies on the file name, so if you rename an encrypted file it would not be possible to decrypt it using the standard logic (perhaps a new mode needs to be introduced to specify the original name of the file for these cases?).